Joint Tenancy vs Tenancy-in-Common Singapore 2026 | Nexus

 IRAS reviewed approximately 300-400 cases in its 2023-2024 sweep and continues to monitor stamp duty filings for the abuse pattern.

-The illegal 99-1 pattern: A sole buyer (typically with no prior property) signs the OTP, pays BSD at first-timer rates with no ABSD.
-Within weeks of OTP, the buyer transfers 1% of the property to a second party — usually a spouse, parent, or sibling who already owns another residential property.
-Had the second party been on the OTP from day one as a joint purchaser, ABSD would have applied to the full purchase price.
-The two-stage structure avoids that.
+The illegal 99-1 pattern: A sole buyer, usually with no prior property, signs the OTP and pays BSD at first-timer rates with no ABSD.
+Within weeks, that buyer transfers 1% of the property to a second party, typically a spouse, parent, or sibling who already owns another residential property.
+Had the second party been named on the OTP from day one as a joint purchaser, ABSD would have applied to the full price.
+Splitting it into two stages is what dodges the tax.

-The penalty formula is fixed: original ABSD avoided + 50% surcharge = 1.5× the ABSD saved.
-There is no statutory time limit on stamp duty audits in Singapore — a transaction in 2024 can still be reassessed in 2030 or later.
+The penalty is fixed.
+You pay the original ABSD you avoided, plus a 50% surcharge, which works out to 1.5× the ABSD saved.
+And there's no statutory time limit on stamp duty audits in Singapore, so a transaction done in 2024 can still be reassessed in 2030 or later.

 1.5×